 We generally invest in securities that are rated below investment grade by rating agencies or that would be rated below investment grade if they were rated.
 Below investment grade securities, which are often referred to as "high yield" or "junk," have predominantly speculative characteristics with respect to the issuer's capacity to pay interest and repay principal.
 As of December 31, 2013, 49.6% of our debt portfolio at fair value consisted of debt securities for which issuers were not required to make principal payments until the maturity of such debt securities, which could result in a substantial loss to us if such issuers are unable to refinance or repay their debt at maturity.
 In addition, a substantial portion of our debt investments have variable interest rates that reset periodically based on benchmarks such as the London-Interbank Offered Rate and prime rate.
 As a result, significant increases in such benchmarks in the future would make it more difficult for these borrowers to service their obligations under the debt investments that we hold.
 Further, certain of our investments bear PIK interest.
 PIK interest represents contractually deferred interest added to the loan balance that is generally due at the end of the loan term and recorded as interest income on an accrual basis to the extent such amounts are expected to be collected.
-Instruments bearing PIK interest, there is a risk that such income may become uncollectible if the borrower defaults.
-For additional information regarding PIK interest and related risks, see "Risk Factors - Risks Relating to Our Business and Structure - We may have difficulty paying our required distributions if we recognize income before or without receiving cash representing such income," and "Risk Factors - Risks Relating to Our Investments - We may be exposed to higher risks with respect to our investments that include original issue discount or PIK interest."
+Instruments bearing PIK interest typically carry higher interest rates as a result of their payment deferral and increased credit risk.
+When we recognize income in connection with PIK interest, there is a risk that such income may become uncollectible if the borrower defaults.
+For additional information regarding PIK interest and related risks, see "Risk Factors - Risks Relating to Our Business and Structure - We may have difficulty paying our required distributions if we recognize income before or without receiving cash representing such income," and "Risk Factors - Risks Relating to Our Investments - We may be exposed to higher risks with respect to our investments that